 FREQUENCY: Spring and Autumn quarters in 97.
-Spring quarters only from Spring 98
+Spring quarters only from Spring 98.
+Wave 1 only (every quarter) from AJ15.

 COVERAGE: Applies to all respondents who worked in the reference week, but not on a Govt Scheme (WRKING = 1 or OWNBUS = 1 or RELBUS = 1).